lenonazzi/vtex-clearmd/README.md

 git clone https://github.com/lenonazzi/vtex-clearmd.git
 ```

-Go to your terminal, change current folder to the one you've cloned the repo and run:
+Go to your terminal, change current folder to the one you've cloned the repo then run:

 ```shell
 npm start